jorge-ramirez-upm/RepTate/RepTate/docs/source/installation.rst

 The "shortcut"
 ==============

-Binary packages (file containing all the needed files and libraries, as well as a Python interpreter), can be downloaded here:
+Binary packages (containing all the needed files and libraries, as well as a Python interpreter), can be downloaded here:

 `RepTate for Windows (Windows 7 64-bit or later) <https://upm365-my.sharepoint.com/:u:/g/personal/jorge_ramirez_upm_es/EWV3803YS2NOuD5oRae3y9YBYEQqSUNkgZr_A4JMFDHElA?e=JzOyrM?download=1>`_